meltaxa/meltaxa/README.md

 #### *A screenshot is worth a thousand lines of code
 A worthy adage meaning that the complex and sometimes multiple ideas can be conveyed by a single project snapshot, which conveys the meaning or essence more effectively than a long descriptive README.

-Each project screenshot is dynamic and updated every 5 minutes.
+Each project screenshot is dynamic and updated every minute.
 Click on the screenshot or reload this page to see the latest!
-To add a dynamic screenshot to your Github profile, view this <a href="https://github.com/meltaxa/meltaxa/raw/master/README.md">README.md</a> file in raw format and see the comments section towards the end of the file.
+To add a dynamic screenshot to your Github profile, view this <a href="https://github.com/meltaxa/meltaxa/raw/master/README.md">README.md</a> file in raw format for instructions.

 <!---
 To add a dynamic screenshot to your Github profile